cablelabs/micronets/docs/install/ws-proxy.md

 Prerequisites:

-1. A server reachable by the server hosting the Micronet Manager instances and any Micronets gateways
+1. A Ubuntu 18.04 LTS server reachable by the server hosting the Micronet Manager instances and any Micronets gateways
 2. Docker and Docker-compose
 3. OpenSSL